 The HERA Women’s Cancer Foundation provides funds for a project focused on the cause, early detection, treatment, and/or understanding of ovarian cancer.
 This annual award provides $50,000 for a cross-disciplinary project that is collaborative in nature.
 The application must identify two (or more) scientists with different yet complementary skills and explain how these skills will be synergistic in addressing the ovarian cancer problem.
-Applications are now being accepted for the 2013 award.
+The application process for 2013 is closed.

 Read about the 2012 Sean Patrick Multidisciplinary Collaborative Grant recipients here.

 Sean Patrick, for whom this grant was named, was a champion for innovative ovarian cancer research.
 She was frustrated by the disproportionate amount of government funds that went to other cancers and that the traditional chemotherapies had not changed the prognosis of ovarian cancer in decades.
 To change this convention, she founded the HERA Women’s Cancer Foundation whose mission is to stop the loss of women from ovarian cancer by promoting Health, Empowerment, Research, and Awareness.
 Sean believed that the therapies with the most potential would be formulated by combining great ideas from different labs and possibly different fields.
 This grant is in honor of her vision and aims to give scientists the opportunity to put their heads together and test ideas that may not be fundable by other agencies.

 Applications and questions should be directed to Meg Steitz, HERA’s Executive Director, firstname.lastname@example.org, or (970) 948-7360.

 HERA funds other science grants to encourage “outside the box” ideas regarding the research of new directions in the treatment, early detection and prevention of ovarian cancer.
 Click here to read HERA’s priorities when funding scientific research grants.